microsoft/vcpkg-docs/vcpkg/concepts/supported-hosts.md

 vcpkg requires a number of software packages that are not part of the Operating System and have to be installed using the package manager:

 * FreeBSD: `pkg install -y bash cmake curl git ninja zip unzip`
-* OpenBSD: `pkg_add bash cmake coreutils curl git ninja zip unzip`
+* OpenBSD: `pkg_add -Iz bash cmake coreutils curl git ninja zip unzip-6.10-iconv`

 As on Linux, it is recommended to also install some additional packages:

 * FreeBSD: `pkg install -y autoconf autoconf-archive gmake pkgconf python`
-* OpenBSD: `pkg_add autoconf-2.71 autoconf-archive gmake pkgconf python3`
+* OpenBSD: `pkg_add -Iz autoconf-2.71 autoconf-archive gmake pkgconf python3`

 #### Caveats